Finding the PID of a Process Using a Specific Port in Linux

 The Linux commands every sysadmin reaches for daily — file ops, process management, networking, and text manipulation you can't live without.

-Run multiple commands in one docker exec call using sh -c — pipe commands, chain with && or ;, and avoid repeated container roundtrips.
+Run multiple commands in one docker exec call by piping a heredoc to the container shell — chain dependent steps and skip repeated container roundtrips.

 xargs turns stdin into arguments — build complex pipelines, run parallel jobs, and handle filenames with spaces without breaking everything.